-It is recognized not as a reality that happened, but a shameful traumatic past in which our academic institutions believe our students are not ready to deal with.
+It is recognized not as a reality that happened but a shameful traumatic past that our academic institutions believe our students are not ready to deal with.

-Our nations’ education is stuck in denial mode while the Marcos camp spews one historical negationism after another through social media and which I believe they already won the entire framework of the discussion through the narrative that democracy does not work for us.
+Our nations’ education is stuck in denial mode.
+At the same time, the Marcos camp spews one historical negationism after another through social media, and I believe they already won the entire framework of the discussion through the narrative that democracy does not work for us.

 5. The fifth mistake after EDSA People Power was it failed to admit its shortcomings, creating a perception of elitism instead of the opposite.

-Unfortunately, and as much as I would hate to say it, the entire narrative of EDSA People Power is romanticized and venerated against its own good.
-While it is understandable that it protects its framework of being a part of history as an effect of democracy in action, it failed to account for the actions it lacked after the event.
+Unfortunately, and as much as I would hate to say it, the entire narrative of EDSA People Power is romanticized and venerated too much for its own good.
+While it is understandable that it protects its framework of being a part of history as an effect of democracy in action, it failed to account for the steps it lacked after the event.

-It forces the view that the event and the ideology behind EDSA People Power are mutually exclusive when in reality they are one and the same.
+It forces the view that the event and the ideology behind EDSA People Power are mutually exclusive when they are the same.

 The entire 1987 constitution stands behind the fact that its essence and foundation rests behind the ideology of EDSA People Power and democracy.

-At the end of the day, we cannot blame our people if EDSA People Power is currently viewed as pointless, because they are the ones who are hit the hardest, not the Marcoses.
+We cannot blame our people if EDSA People Power is currently viewed as pointless because they are the ones who are hit the hardest, not the Marcoses.

-6. The sixth mistake after EDSA People Power is that the Cory Aquino government concluded its reign with more questions than answers along with being perceived as ruling with a weak and timid leadership.
+6. The sixth mistake after EDSA People Power is that the Cory Aquino government concluded its reign with more questions than answers and was perceived as ruling with weak and timid leadership.

 It was no secret that the Cory Aquino government became highly dependent on the military, particularly from the amount of coup-de-etat it survived.

-Nonetheless, there was the issue of Ramon Mitra losing the Presidential election and was snubbed by Cory Aquino.
-There was also the issue of why Fidel Ramos, one of the original Rolex 12 of Ferdinand Marcos and also a mastermind of Martial Law became President under the watchful eyes of Cory Aquino.
+Furthermore, Ramon Mitra was snubbed by Cory Aquino.
+There was also the issue of why Fidel Ramos, one of the original Rolex 12 of Ferdinand Marcos and also a mastermind of Martial Law, became President under the watchful eyes of Cory Aquino.

 I once asked a former activist and a detainee about what happened, why Fidel Ramos got the blessing and support of Cory Aquino.

-She answered that Cory, owes her life to Ramos as he was instrumental in her survival along with her government’s survival.
+She answered that Cory owes her life to Ramos as he was instrumental in her survival and her government’s survival.

-There were a lot of elements inside and outside the government who are just as happy to remove her from power, to bring back the Marcoses or replace them in power.
+There were many elements inside and outside the government who are just as happy to remove her from power, bring back the Marcoses or replace the form of government.

-Perhaps Cory didn’t foresee that Ramos will bring back the Marcoses to the country, however because of this event, her government is perceived as weak and half-measured specially in terms of land reforms and implementing justice.
+Perhaps Cory didn’t foresee that Ramos will bring back the Marcoses to the country; however, because of this event, her government is perceived as weak and half-measured, especially in terms of land reforms and implementing justice.

-7. The seventh mistake after EDSA People Power is that the Cory Aquino government didn’t build enough symbols to represent what democracy and freedom is all about, whereas Marcos’ buildings are considered as his legacy and perhaps a continuing one if his family comes back in power.
+7. The seventh mistake after EDSA People Power is that the Cory Aquino government didn’t build enough symbols to represent what democracy and freedom are all about.
+In contrast, Marcos’ buildings are considered his legacy and perhaps a continuing one if his family comes back in power.

 There were monuments and symbols all over the country to remind everyone of their tragic history.

-In the Philippines only a handful of symbols stands, only a handful of memorials in which people can neither see nor feel.
+In the Philippines, only a handful of symbols stands, only a handful of memorials that people can neither see nor feel.

-In Vietnam, tourists are required to visit these places of remembrance, whereas in the Philippines, it is as if the vestiges of Martial Law are forced to be forgotten.
+In Vietnam, tourists are required to visit their historical places of remembrance, whereas, in the Philippines, it is as if the vestiges of Martial Law are forced to be forgotten.

 This is why my mother and my cousins have good enough reasons to believe that the EDSA people power of 1986 is almost considered a myth or just a pretext and not worthy of serious study.

-And I honestly believe that this is where Duterte, despite his shortcomings was perceived to at least be able to ruffle some feathers in Philippine politics.
+And I honestly believe that this is where Duterte, despite his shortcomings, was perceived to at least ruffle some feathers in Philippine politics.

 That even former Martial Law activists swore their allegiance to him despite their better judgment.

-Filipinos have become nihilistic, disillusioned and more so disenfranchised from any chance of belief in real change in the system that they are more than happy to embrace totalitarianism if only to create an illusion of structure in a very fragmented democracy where power and justice only resides in those who have money.
+Filipinos have become nihilistic, disillusioned, and more so disenfranchised from any chance of belief in real change in the system that they are more than happy to embrace totalitarianism if only to create an illusion of structure in a very fragmented democracy where power and justice only reside in those who have money.

 Perhaps because it is easier to believe in the utility of totalitarianism rather than exist nihilistically.

-They thought: “Might as well give that power to someone who already enjoyed it for years, yet remains himself all the same, let’s take the bad with the good and see what happens”
+They thought: “Might as well give that power to someone who already enjoyed it for years, at least he is being true to himself, let’s take the bad with the good and see what happens.”

-If people are going to do another EDSA, this time it has to be done the right way, it is first to be humble enough and acknowledge the formers’ shortcomings, or else our country will risk another Duterte/Marcos in the future.
+Suppose people will do another EDSA; this time, it has to be done the right way.
+In that case, it is first to be humble enough and acknowledge EDSA’s shortcomings, or else our country will risk another Duterte/Marcos in the future.